ibm-watson-iot/blockchain-samples/simple_contract_hyperledger/README.md

 	err := shim.Start(new(SimpleChaincode))
 	if err != nil {
 		fmt.Printf("Error starting Simple Chaincode: %s", err)
+	}f
 }
-}
 ```

 ## Next steps
+{: #next_steps}

 After you create your contract, upload it to IBM Blockchain with Watson IoT Platform or by using the API.
+The Watson IoT Platform includes a data mapping component to route data to the Blockchain contract.
 For more information, see [Developing for blockchain](https://console.ng.bluemix.net/docs/services/IoT/blockchain/dev_blockchain.html)

-## Using the Simple Contract with the Watson IoT Platform
-{: #using_contract_iotp}

- So far we have looked at how to write a simple contract in IBM Blockchain for use in a Tradelane scenario, where device / asset data comes in and gets captured on the blockchain.
-It implements a CRUD pattern, one familiar to most users where data storage and management is involved.
-There could be other patterns, say, for example getter-setters.
-We have also seen examples of how to deploy and test the contract.
-However, how do we use this contract in conjunction with the Watson IoT Platform?
-For a beta customer, what are the bare minimum steps required to ensure that the contract and Watson IoT Platform work together?
+There are more sample contracts available for download in the IBM Blockchain samples folder on [GitHub](https://github.com/ibm-watson-iot/blockchain-samples).
+Experiment with the available samples, for example, the Trade Lane blockchain contract.
+Use the samples to enhance your Blockchain smart contracts further.

-IBM Blockchain also provides us with a sandbox environment to test contract code before we deploy it to the peer network.
-For more information about how to set up the sandbox, see [Writing, building, and running chaincode in a development environment](https://github.com/hyperledger/fabric/blob/master/docs/API/SandboxSetup.md).
+IBM Blockchain also provides a sandbox environment for you to test contract code before deploying it to your peer network.
+For more information about how to set up the sandbox environment, see [Writing, building, and running chaincode in a development environment](https://github.com/hyperledger/fabric/blob/master/docs/API/SandboxSetup.md).